vitelabs/vite-wiki/docs/tutorial/rule/sbp.md

 ## SBP Rewards

 An annual inflation of up to 3% is granted as SBP rewards.
-At the time the reward for producing a snapshot block in the TestNet is fixed at ${0.951293759512937595}$ **VITE**
+At the time the reward for producing a snapshot block is fixed at ${0.951293759512937595}$ **VITE**

 ### Reward Allocation